 - 4 ounces half and half

 Fill a highball glass with ice.
 Pour in homemade kahlua.
-Add cream.
+Add half and half.

 ★ Did you make this homemade kahlua recipe?
 Don’t forget to give it a star rating below! ★

-- Mix espresso, sugar, and water in a saucepan over medium heat.
-Bring mixture to a simmer, then remove from heat.
-Add vodka and vanilla, then portion out into bottles or jars.
-Let sit for 4-6 weeks so flavors will meld*.
+- Add vodka and vanilla, then transfer to bottles or jars.
+Let sit for 4-6 weeks so flavors will meld.

-- Depending on the size of the bottles or jars you decant this into (I used upcycled kombucha bottles) you'll end up with a handful of containers that make great little gifts.
-(These would work great, too.)
+Depending on the size of the bottles or jars you decant this into (I've used upcycled kombucha or small liquor bottles) you'll end up with a handful of containers that make great little gifts.
 Just add a label and a ribbon and off you go.

 Amount Per Serving: Calories: 116Unsaturated Fat: 0gSodium: 27mgCarbohydrates: 11gSugar: 8g